 The first player to get rid of their cards is the winner!

 When playing a card of the same suit, if the card being played is an ace, the player can change the suit of the card at the top of the pile to any suit.
-So, for example, if the card at the top of the pile is a diamond and a player plays the ace of diamonds, the player can change the suit to spades (or any suit) so that the next player has to play a spade or a card of the same number (ie another ace).
+So, for example, if the card at the top of the pile is a diamond (for example) and a player plays the ace of diamonds, the player can change the suit to spades (for example) so that the next player has to play a spade or a card of the same number (ie another ace).